Key Takeaways from the Blog

 What are Decision Making Statements in C?

-A Decision Making Statement in C controls the program's flow based on certain conditions.
-These statements are called conditional statements because they evaluate conditions using boolean expressions (true or false).
+A decision-making statement in C controls the program's flow based on certain conditions.
+These statements are called conditional statements because they evaluate conditions using Boolean expressions (true or false).
 Different blocks of code are executed depending on whether the condition is evaluated as true or false.

 Need for Decision-Making Statements